Zbrojovka Z 6 Hurvínek

-The Zbrojovka Z 6 Hurvínek was a car produced by Československá Zbrojovka in the 1930s.
+The Zbrojovka Z 6 Hurvínek is a car produced by Československá Zbrojovka in the 1930s.
 Originally developed as a smaller vehicle for sale alongside the Z 4, 400 of the car were sold between 1935 and 1938.
 The car was of conventional design and powered by liquid-cooled two stroke two cylinder engine, which propelled it to a top speed of 90 kph.
 It had sufficient range to drive between Prague and Brno.

 Design

 Designed as a smaller complement to the Zbrojovka Z 4, the Z 6 Hurvínek was a two-door sedan of conventional front-engine, front-wheel-drive layout.
 The production car used a liquid-cooled two stroke two cylinder 735 cc engine with a bore of 90 mm and stroke of 77 mm.

 Performance

 The Z 5 Express could reach a top speed of 90 kph and had a typical fuel consumption of between 8 L/100km, which meant that the 20 L fuel tank was sufficient to drive from Prague to Brno.